fabrisio-ponte/DNN_Stock_Model_Forecasting/README.md

 ```python
     x = LayerNormalization()(attn_output + x)
 ```
+### LSTM Layer Core Idea:

+An LSTM contains special components that control the flow of information over time.
+The key components are:

+Forget Gate: Decides which information to discard from the cell state.
+Input Gate: Determines which new information to store in the cell state.
+Cell State: Carries the long-term memory of the network across time steps.
+Output Gate: Decides which part of the cell state should be output as the current hidden state.

+f
+t
+​
+ =σ(W
+f
+​
+ ⋅[h
+t−1
+​
+ ,x
+t
+​
+ ]+b
+f
+​
+ )

 ## Results
 - The model predicts the next closing stock price for AAPL.